AminChrs/PostProcess/Readme.md

 <img src="logo.png" width="400" />
 </p>

-This repository contains the experiments regarding the three plots mentioned in the paper.
+This repository contains the experiments of the paper "[A Unifying Post-Processing Framework for Multi-Objective Learn-to-Defer Problems](https://arxiv.org/abs/2407.12710)" that was [published](https://neurips.cc/virtual/2024/poster/95484) in NeurIPS 2024.
 The experiments are conducted using the ACSIncome and COMPAS datasets.
 The code for the experiments can be found in the following Jupyter Notebook files: